you feel good

 We start walking at 10.15.
 But before we set off we need

 everyone to register for that walk, and to have

-completed a Health Questionnaire.
+completed an anonymous Health survey.
 If you would like to

 complete the questionnaire at home in advance please

 here to download a copy.